amegahed/NativeBio/INSTALL.md

 ```

 2. Set the app key (optional)
 The app key is a unique identifier that is used to distinguish your particular application.
-To set the application key, go to the Sharedigm server directory and run the command "php artisan key:generate".
+To set the application key, go to the server directory and run the command "php artisan key:generate".
 This will fill in the "APP_KEY" parameter with a suitable random value.
 ```
 APP_KEY=<a random string of characters>
 ```